On the distribution of Satake parameters for Siegel modular forms: Introduction

 It is of great interest to understand the distribution of the points $t_{\pi_v}$, possibly with weights, as $\pi$ and/or $v$ vary.
 If $\pi$ is fixed and $v$ varies, then according to the general Sato-Tate conjecture, the points are expected to be equidistributed relative to some naturally defined measure $\mu_{ST}$ with support in the maximal compact subgroup of $\widehat{T}$.
 The support condition reflects the presumed predominance of representations satisfying the Ramanujan conjecture.

-Many people have considered the analogous ``vertical" question of fixing $v$ and varying $\pi$ in a family.
-If $G$ admits discrete series over $\R$, then when the $t_{\pi_v}$ are unweighted, the relevant measure (for many natural families) is the Plancherel measure at $v$, \cite{Sh}.
-Shin and Templier obtained a quantitative version of this result with error bounds.
-Applications include: (i) a diagonal hybrid where the size of the family and the place $v$ both tend to infinity (the relevant measure being Sato-Tate rather than Plancherel), and (ii) a determination of the distribution of the low-lying zeroes of certain families of automorphic $L$-functions for $G$, \cite{ST}.
+Many people have considered the analogous ``vertical" question of fixing $v$ and varying $\pi$ in a family, starting with Birch's 1968 investigation of the problem for elliptic curves over $\Z/p\Z$, \cite{Bi}.
+A table summarizing the numerous subsequent vertical equidistribution results for $\GL(2)$ families is given in \cite{KR}.
+Extending work of Serre and others on the case of classical holomorphic cusp forms, Shin proved generally that if $G$ admits discrete series over $\R$, then when the $t_{\pi_v}$ are unweighted, the relevant measure (for many natural families) is the Plancherel measure at $v$, \cite{Sh}.
+Shin and Templier also obtained a quantitative version of this result with error bounds, \cite{ST}.
+Applications include: (i) a diagonal hybrid where the size of the family and the place $v$ both tend to infinity (the relevant measure being Sato-Tate rather than Plancherel), and (ii) a determination of the distribution of the low-lying zeroes of certain families of automorphic $L$-functions for $G$.
 Matz and Templier have recently treated the case of $\GL(n)$, \cite{MT}.
+We refer to Sarnak, Shin and Templier \cite{SST} for a precise formulation of various Sato-Tate problems and related topics.

-When the Satake parameters at a fixed place $v$ are given the harmonic weights that arise naturally in the Petersson/Kuznetsov trace formula, it has been shown for many $\GL(2)$ and $\GL(3)$ families that they exhibit equidistribution relative to the Sato-Tate measure itself (\cite{Li}, \cite{ftf}, \cite{BBR}, \cite{Z}).
+When the Satake parameters at a fixed place $v$ are given the harmonic weights that arise naturally in the Petersson/Kuznetsov trace formula, it has been shown for many $\GL(2)$ and $\GL(3)$ families that they exhibit equidistribution relative to the Sato-Tate measure itself rather than the Plancherel measure (\cite{Br}, \cite{Li}, \cite{ftf}, \cite{BM}, \cite{BBR}, \cite{Z}).
 In this paper we consider the distribution of harmonically weighted Satake parameters at a fixed place $p$ for the group $G=\GSp(2n)$.
 For simplicity we work over $\Q$ and assume trivial central character.
-We consider cuspidal representations of level $N$ with fixed holomorphic discrete series archimedean component of weight $\k>2n$.
+We consider cuspidal representations $\pi$ of level $N$ for which $\pi_\infty$ is a fixed holomorphic discrete series representation of weight $\k>2n$.
 We weight each Satake parameter $t_{\pi_p}$ by the globally defined value